hazooma/HazemTaskFullStack/README.md

 **Solution**
 1. Change the server (`server/index.js`) so that the tracking data is split into multiple arrays (segments).
-One way to split the array is by using the `time` property.
-When the time gap exceeds a certain treshhold a new segment begins.
-Each segment then should be one tracked trip.
-If you find a different way to split the array into trips feel free to implement it instead.
+Check Helper.locations_To_Segments function

 2. Adapt the front-end (`client/src/map_container.js`) so that the different segments are displayed on the map in a different style.
-For example use different colors for different segment.
+For example use different colors for different segment.(Done )

-After finishing task 1 please make a commit with a commit message that indicates that the task is finished.

 # Task 2 - Going back in time
 **Motivation**